 So there you have it…

-…everything you need to know on how Stephen King made his fortune.
+…everything you need to know on how this all American author made his fortune.

 I’m sure you’ll agree, he’s one of the greatest authors of all time – demonstrated by the sheer volume of his sales.